jxc136/Bank-Tech-Test/Bank-Tech-Test/Design/programDesign.md

         // call log method
   }

+  changeBalance() {
+    // Changes the balance if a transaction is successful }

   validateTransaction(transaction) {
     // calls an instance of the validator class and:
       // checks funds, if credit > 0 checksdeposit. if debit > 0, checks withdrawal